-For some presentations we have attempted to have staff bring updates on current education topics such as Early Childhood Education, COMPASS alternate program, and UNESCO schools.
+For some presentations we have attempted to have staff bring updates on current education topics such as Early Childhood Education, COMPASS alternate program, international/newcomer students.
+Again, staff who lead in these areas enjoy providing updates.

-The "briefing note" format has been used for requests to declare land surplus.
+The "briefing note" format continues to be used for requests to declare land surplus.
 This gives background and recommended actions.

 I attempt to give a "heads up" on more serious media issues; this can be challenging given the speed at which things get to the media and to social media.
+Over the last year one of the most significant situations requiring on-going communications was the measles outbreak.
 Often the "heads up" is given to the Chair and members from the community impacted.
-I appreciate members bringing forth items they hear in the community and at PSSC meetings as well, as sometimes things can be solved quickly.
+I continue to appreciate members bringing forth items they hear in the community and at PSSC meetings as well, as sometimes things can be resolved quickly.
 Individual questions from DEC members should come to me, and if appropriate, I will seek input from staff that may have more specific information on the topic.
 The Chair is typically copied so he is in the know.
 If there is an issue at a particular member's liaison school, the "heads up" may be more appropriate for that member and the Chair.

-Issues brought forth at meetings are followed up on, immediately following the meeting or at the next meeting.
-Notes with action items from each meeting are kept and followed up on.
+Issues brought forth at meetings are followed up on immediately following the meeting or at the next meeting.
+Notes with action items from each meeting are kept by the Recording Secretary and followed up on.